helfertool/docs/source/deploy/index.rst

 ==========

-The Helfertool should run on most current Linux distributions, but is mostly used on Debian and Ubuntu at the moment.
+The Helfertool should run on most current Linux distributions, but is mostly used on Debian at the moment.

-Since it is just a Django application, it should also be possible to run it on other operating systems.
+The most easy way to deploy the Helfertool is using Docker and the `helfertoolctl` Debian package.
+Of course, you can also use the Docker container on other systems, but the `helfertoolctl` package provides a wrapper script around Docker and useful things like a systemd service file.
+Beside that, it is also possible - but not recommended - to deploy the Helfertool manually as a usual Django application.

-The following documentation only explains the setup on Linux systems, but feel free to submit corrections and additions.
+The following documentation only explains the setup on Debian systems with Docker and `helfertoolctl` in detail.
+Please feel free to submit corrections and additions.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   overview
    dependencies
-   installation/index
+   preparation
+   installation
    configuration
-   cli
-   updates
+   validating
+   updating
+   other/index